Wildlife Management Areas

 Hunts restricted to those persons selected by lottery.
 Only U.S. Veterans with proof of service connected disability may apply.

 Sherburne WMA only (reference individual WMA listings for dates).
 Hunt restricted to those persons selected by lottery.
-Contact the Opelousas field office for application and details.
+Contact the Lafayette Field Office for application and details.
 Completed lottery applications must be returned no later than Sept.
-29.
+28.

 General Lottery Hunts

-A licensed hunter may take raccoon or opossum, one per person per day, during daylight hours only, during the open rabbit season on WMAs.
+A licensed hunter may take raccoon or opossum, two per person per day, during daylight hours only, during the open hunting season on WMAs.

 Nighttime experimental raccoon hunting: All nighttime raccoon hunting, where allowed, is with dogs only.